-You may be saying to yourself: "Who doesn't do that?"
-Well, you may be surprised, unless of course you hunt on public land, then you are probably nodding your head in agreement.
 This can be especially frustrating for archery enthusiasts in the lead-up to firearms deer seasons.
-There is almost always some yahoo who waits until the last possible second to come in and hastily construct the world's worst ground blind in the last hour of daylight the night before.
+There is almost always some yahoo or newbie bowhunter who waits until the last possible second to come in and hastily construct the world's worst ground blind in the last hour of daylight the night before.
 It's worse when they simply walk to the first rub they see, and set up, not realizing they set up right on top of you, while you were bowhunting.
 Ugh, way to ruin everyone's deer hunt guys.
 You seriously had no other time before now to do that?

 Simply put, read the new hunting regulations and buy your hunting licenses early to avoid unpleasant surprises before opening day.
 It lessens the chances you'll miss out because a tag is sold out.
 And leave that poor kid behind the register alone, he doesn't set the prices, he just works there.

-Look, aside from the usual issues with deer and other game animals winding you in the field, there are plenty of reasons to wash your hunting clothing far in advance of the season.
-We aren't going to feel sorry for you if you stored your clothes improperly and they now smell of skunk cover scent because you stored it in the same box.
-Likewise, it really stinks to dig out your hunting boots the night before the season only to realize you forgot about that huge hole that makes them waterproof no longer.
+It really stinks to dig out your hunting boots the night before the season only to realize you forgot about that huge hole that makes them no longer waterproof.
 It can be especially embarrassing to realize you've put on a few extra pounds and that old coat suddenly doesn't fit anymore either.

-While we're on the subject, take stock of all your hunting gear while evaluating and washing your clothing a few months in advance too.
+On that note: take stock of all your hunting gear while evaluating and washing your clothing a few months in advance too.
 Find out what gear needs replaced and what can be used for another season.
-Buying a new rangefinder or grunt call is always going to be cheaper in the off-season than the night before the shooting starts.
-Personally, I like to stock up on cover scents and hunting detergents after the seasons end every winter.
-That is when the big box stores have that and other useful hunting gear on clearance.
-It not only ensures I'm prepared each year, it also saves me a lot of money and everyone likes doing that.
+Buying a new rangefinder or grunt call is usually cheaper in the off-season than the night before the shooting starts.

-The night before muzzeloading season begins is not an ideal time to try and dial in that new scope you just purchased.
+The night before muzzleloading season begins is not an ideal time to try and dial in that new scope you just purchased.
 This applies to all firearms and archery gear.
 Yeah, we get it, things get busy and some chores get pushed back.
-We are guilty of this too from time to time, but you should not put off sighting in that crossbow to the day before the season starts.
-Every year here in Michigan, I like to go outside a couple hours before dark on the eve of firearms season.
-It is incredible how many shots you'll hear from guys sighting in their guns at the last possible second.
+But don't be that guy.
+Do better.